 And it doesn't hurt that the LLMs that Gemini offers are actually pretty good.
 The early ones were notable for being good for brainstorming, and more recent models have proven to be decent for natural-sounding prose as well.

-It also has it's own Deep Research feature, which is one of my favorite AI features for authors, and one that I think ALL authors should take advantage of.
+It also has its own Deep Research feature, which is one of my favorite AI features for authors, and one that I think ALL authors should take advantage of.

 The downside is that it doesn't have quite as many features as some of the others, such as Projects, voice integration, etc. However, it makes up for this by offering the integrations mentioned above, since those are features that neither Claude nor ChatGPT offer at the same level.